 Although there are many severe dangers associated with abusing Spice and related drugs, synthetic cannabinoids continue to proliferate because they are much cheaper than marijuana, even in places with legalized recreational cannabis.
 If the chemical has not been made illegal, the substance is easy to find in convenience stores, tobacco shops, and other retail outlets.
 It can even be purchased online.

 Because there is no age restriction on synthetic cannabinoids as there is for legalized recreational marijuana, more adolescents and young adults purchase Spice.
 Ultimately, it’s just easier for virtually everyone to get their hands on Spice and other types of synthetic marijuana.

-There is little information on how addictive Spice and other synthetic cannabinoids might be because these drugs are still very new.
-People who have taken Spice regularly report that they suffered consequences when they tried to stop using it.
-These side effects are similar to withdrawal symptoms, and they include the following:
+People who have taken K2/Spice regularly report that they suffered consequences when they tried to stop using it that indicate tolerance and dependence.
+These side effects are similar to withdrawal symptoms, and may include the following:

 - Low energy